serokell/blog-posts/Alex and Happy Part 2/article.md

 We've previously defined a few primitives, namely `integer`, `name`, and `string`.
 We may now add a few more simple productions.
-Just so we're on the same page, I'll repeat the productions of `exp` that we already had.
+Just so we're on the same page, I'll repeat the productions of `exp` that we already have.

 ```happy
 exp :: { Exp L.Range }